This set of Energy & Environment Management Multiple Choice Questions & Answers (MCQs) focuses on “Solid Waste”.

 Explanation: An integrated waste management strategy includes three main components they are source reduction, recycling and disposal.
-All this three types plays an important role in the solid waste management.
+All these three types plays an important role in the solid waste management.

-6. State true or false.
-Municipal Solid Waste (MSW) contains a wide variety of materials.
+6. Municipal Solid Waste (MSW) contains a wide variety of materials.

 Explanation: MSW contains a wide variety of materials.
 It can contain food waste which is classified as wet garbage and paper, plastic, tetra packs, plastic cans, glass bottles, metal items, wood pieces, aluminum foil and many more items.

 7. Which of the integrated waste management is reduced on an individual level?

 Explanation: Source reduction is one of the fundamental ways to reduce waste.
 On an individual level, we can reduce the use of unnecessary items while shopping, avoid buying disposable items and avoid using plastic carry bags.